Rohingya refugees in Bangladesh: Infectious diseases among Rohingya refugees

 Due to poor sanitation, low water quality, close living quarters, and high levels of drug trafficking and sexual violence, infectious disease outbreaks in Rohingya refugee camps are of concern to public health officials.
 High rates of respiratory infections and diarrheal illnesses have already been documented and children seem to recover more poorly from infectious diseases than adults due to malnutrition, but all ages are struggling to recover from respiratory infections and diarrheal diseases.

 Currently, diphtheria resurgence is a large concern.
 As of February 2018, there have been 5,710 reported cases and 35 reported deaths due to diphtheria.
-Mass vaccination efforts to stop the spread of diphtheria have been difficult due to cultural barriers and hesitation of the Rohingya.
-However, steps are being taken by public health officials to understand these barriers and to better the Rohingya's understanding of vaccination in hopes of increasing the vaccination rate and preventing new cases of diphtheria.
+Mass vaccination efforts to stop the spread of diphtheria have been difficult due to cultural barriers and the hesitation of the Rohingya.
+However, steps are being taken by public health officials to understand these barriers and to improve the Rohingya's understanding of vaccination in hopes of increasing the vaccination rate and preventing new cases of diphtheria.

 Another concern of public health officials is the potential increase of sexually transmitted infections.
-Drug trafficking and sexual violence are high among the Rohingya refugees residing in the Cox's Bazar district in Bangladesh and there are 83 known cases of HIV among refugees, with many more unknown cases likely.
+Drug trafficking and sexual violence are high among the Rohingya refugees residing in the Cox's Bazar district in Bangladesh, and there are 83 known cases of HIV among refugees, with many more unknown cases likely.

-While not yet seen in the refugee camps, hepatitis E is a concern, particularly for pregnant women as the death rate increases from 1% to as much as 25% when infection occurs in the third trimester.
+While not yet seen in the refugee camps, hepatitis E is a concern, particularly for pregnant women, as the death rate increases from 1% to as much as 25% when infection occurs in the third trimester.
 There have been cases of acute jaundice syndrome, which is associated with hepatitis E infection.